Experienced Sacramento Car Accident Lawyers

 As earlier stated, these types of damages relate directly to the expenses related to the accident.
-These damages include:

 - Medical bills

-- Medical rehabilitation/therapy
+- Medical rehabilitation & therapy

 - Medical equipment

-- Loss of future earnings
+- Lost wages & loss of future earnings

 These types of damages are those that spring up after an accident.
 These are damages that directly affect the victim’s quality of life.
 These are damages that may be more than physical.
-Some examples include:

-- Permanent disfigurement (common with burn victims and amputees)
+- Permanent disfigurement

 - Permanent disability